elasticio/sailor-nodejs/README.md

  * ELASTICIO_DATA_RATE_LIMIT - a number of maximum `data` messages per second that could be emitted by the component

+ * ELASTICIO_SNAPSHOT_RATE_LIMIT - a number of maximum `snapshot` messages per second that could be emitted by the component

+ * ELASTICIO_PROCESS_AMQP_DRAIN, (boolean) - true value means that 'emit' method in component would return promise which will resolve to true value when amqplib inner buffer would be empty.
+Preventing OutOfMemoryError on buffer overflow.

 ## Sailor hooks